Hades32/gomqtt/readme.md

     -clientid string
           the mqtt clientid to use (optional)
     -ignore-payload
-          if TRUE, will only print a summary line per message -ignore-retained
+          if set, will only print a summary line per message -ignore-retained
-          if TRUE, will only consider live (non-retained) messages -insecure
+          if set, will only consider live (non-retained) messages -insecure
-          if TRUE, will allow TLS/SSL connections without certificate and hostname validation -msg string
+          if set, will allow TLS/SSL connections without certificate and hostname validation -msg string
           the message to publish on the '-pub' topic -msg-count int